hojulian/fido/docs/docs/reference/fido/dtypes/dtypes.md

 Represents an image.

-This is equivalent to ROS&#x27;s sensor_msgs/Image.
+This is equivalent to ROS's sensor_msgs/Image.